Call Us for a Free Consultation

 702-385-3131

-Elder Abuse in Nevada
+Elder Abuse Defense in Nevada

-Elder abuse can involve an allegation against a person who as the trust or confidence of an elderly person or who is acting under a guardianship or power of attorney to obtain control through deception, intimidation, undue influence over the money, assets or property of an older person or vulnerable person, with the intention of permanently depriving the older person or vulnerable person of the ownership, use, possession or benefit of those assets.
+Elder abuse Defense can involve an allegation against a person who as the trust or confidence of an elderly person or who is acting under a guardianship or power of attorney to obtain control through deception, intimidation, undue influence over the money, assets or property of an older person or vulnerable person, with the intention of permanently depriving the older person or vulnerable person of the ownership, use, possession or benefit of those assets.

 For an elder abuse case, the charge requires proof of the intentional infliction of pain, injury or mental anguish or intentional deprivation of necessary items, although proof of an intent to violate the law or the actual injury that resulted is not necessarily required.